George Soros-funded groups ramp up pressure on Manchin, Sinema

 The second part of the strategy is to leverage pressure on the lawmakers directly.

-Another Soros-backed organization, the Green New Deal Network (GNDN), showcased that Monday when protesting Ms. Sinema at the Boston Maraton over her opposition to the $3.5 trillion bill.
+Another Soros-backed organization, the Green New Deal Network (GNDN), showcased that Monday when protesting Ms. Sinema at the Boston Marathon over her opposition to the $3.5 trillion bill.

 Activists affiliated with GNDN, a 15-member coalition made up of environmental groups, held up signs at the race demanding Ms. Sinema “stop running” and “start listening.”